On the syzygies and Hodge theory of nodal hypersurfaces: Hodge theory of nodal hypersurfaces and the proof of Corollary and Theorem

 \endproof

-Note that Example 4.7 in \cite{DSW} shows that (B) may not be satisfied by a nodal surface, where $n=3$, $d=4$ and $p=1$.
-This shows that the condition in Theorem \ref{thmC} (ii) is sharp, as in the case at hand we get $1 \leq 3-1-2$, which fails just by $1$.
+Note that Example 4.7 in \cite{DSW} shows that (B) may not be satisfied by a nodal surface, where $n=3$, $d=4$, $p=1$ and $\sharp A_1$ is large.
+This shows that the first condition in Theorem \ref{thmC} (ii) is sharp, as in the case at hand we get $1 \leq 3-1-2$, which fails just by $1$.
+The following result generalizes Corollary 1 in \cite{DSW}. \begin{cor} Let $D:f=0$ be a nodal hypersurface of degree $d \geq 5$ in $\PP^n$.
+If $n$ is odd and $\sharp A_1 \leq n+p+6$, then the isomorphism \eqref{GR} holds. \end{cor}